Open source ecommerce platforms compared (2026)

 Where OpenCart falls short is in its built-in SEO and content marketing capabilities.
 If organic search traffic is a major part of your growth plan, you will likely need extensions to fill the gaps.
 The platform also has no official customer support, which means you are relying on community forums and documentation when things go wrong.

-Strengths Multi-store management from one dashboard, large extension marketplace, lightweight and fast, works on modest hosting.
+Multi-store management from one dashboard, large extension marketplace, lightweight and fast, works on modest hosting.

-Weaknesses Weak built-in SEO tools.
+Weak built-in SEO tools.
 No official support.
 Extension quality varies significantly across the marketplace.

-Best for Businesses running multiple storefronts, or anyone who wants a lighter alternative to WooCommerce without the WordPress dependency.
+Businesses running multiple storefronts, or anyone who wants a lighter alternative to WooCommerce without the WordPress dependency.

 Magento Open Source (Adobe Commerce)